Market-Connections Professional Resume Writing Services

 Interview Coaching September 25, 2019

-70+ Questions to ask in an interview
+70+ Questions to Ask in an Interview

 "Do you have any questions for me?" is the ONE question every candidate should be prepared to answer in an interview.

-Job interviews aren’t meant to be an interrogation — they are supposed to be a dialogue.
+Job interviews aren’t meant to be an interrogation.
+They are supposed to be a dialogue.
 An interview is as much about making sure the company is a fit for you as it is about making sure you are a fit for the company.

-Preparing for the interview
+Preparing for the Interview

-Before the interview, at a minimum, you should research the company — and the interviewer(s).
+Before the interview, at a minimum, you should research the company and the interviewer(s).

 At a minimum, conduct a Google search.
 Take a look at the company’s website.
 Look for the interviewer’s LinkedIn profile.
 While you’re on LinkedIn, see if the company has a profile on the site.
-Also check out the LinkedIn profiles of other key employees of the company.
+Also, check out the LinkedIn profiles of other key employees of the company.
 How long have they been in their current jobs?
 How long have they been with the company?
 What was their background before they joined the company?
-(Did they come from competitors, or from other industries?)
+(Did they come from competitors, or other industries?)

 And that’s the subject of this report.
 If you haven’t asked questions as the interview progresses, there will likely come a time in the interview when the person conducting the interview says to you, “So, do you have any questions for me?”